skip to content

 Thesis / Dissertation

 There is a normal word limit for the thesis of 80,000 words (including footnotes and appendices but excluding bibliography).
-The thesis should represent a significant contribution to learning through the discovery of new knowledge or through the connection of previously unrelated facts, or the development of new theory, revision of older views or some combination of these.
-In writing the thesis you are expected to take account of previously published work on the subject and the thesis should be clearly and accurately written, paying due attention to English style and grammar.
-Candidates for the PhD in Cambridge are guided by a supervisor, though they will normally also discuss their work with a number of other experts in their field.
+The thesis should represent a significant contribution to learning through the discovery of new knowledge or through the connection of previously unrelated facts, the development of new theory, the revision of older views or some combination of these.
+In writing the thesis, you are expected to take account of previously published work on the subject, and the thesis should be clearly and accurately written, paying due attention to English style and grammar.
+Candidates for the PhD in Cambridge are guided by a Supervisor, though they will normally also discuss their work with a number of other experts in their field.
 Following the submission of the thesis, an oral (viva) examination is held.

 Other